shikhoo/Final-Year-Project/README.md

     task_models[task] = model  # Store the model in memory
     return model

-# Function to predict images in a loop
 def predict_images_in_loop(model, class_indices):
     while True:
         test_image_path = input("\nEnter the path of an image to predict (or type 'exit' to quit): ")